-Second: If you’ve gotten past the first part and know that you need to break up with this person then you need to plan your words and timing carefully.
+Second: If you’ve gotten past the first part and know that you need and want to break up with this person then you need to plan your words and timing carefully.
 The most famous person in history coined The Golden Rule which says, “So in everything, do to others what you would have them do to you” (Matthew 7:12).
 So your top priority needs to be ending your dating status with this person with grace and love, even though it will not be romantic love.
 You need to break up with them “as you would have them” break up with you.
 No one wants to be dumped, but if it’s going to happen there’s certainly some ways that we would rather not experience.

 We should treat others with care.
-So that means we don’t break up with them in an email or voice mail or text and don’t ghost them.
+So that means we don’t break up with them in an email or voice mail or text and certainly don’t ghost them.
 We should give them respect and care by talking with that person face to face.
 Yes, it’s difficult and awkward but you should choose to care and show compassion toward the person you’re about to break up with by doing it that way.